Top ten mistakes people make when being investigated, arrested, or charged with an offence:

 2. Speaking to police without the benefit of all the facts.

 We do not have secret trials in Canada.
 As a person being investigated and prosecuted by the government, you are entitled to full disclosure of the evidence that will be used against you.
 Information is the most important currency in a criminal investigation or prosecution.
 If you speak to the police prior to being given access to the details of their investigation, you may say something that is later viewed as dishonest or incorrect.
 It is almost always better to exercise your right to remain silent.
 Your silence cannot be used against you as evidence; what you say can.
-The criminal lawyers at Mulligan Tam Pearson often deal with clients who have said something to the police in anticipation of what they thought they were facing, when in fact their situation was fundamentally different.
+Mulligan Defense Lawyers often deal with clients who have said something to the police in anticipation of what they thought they were facing, when in fact their situation was fundamentally different.

 3. Speaking about allegations or charges to others.